-British Airways will take delivery of its first Boeing 787-10 this week, but the Dreamliner will fly into an uncertain future.
+British Airways takes delivery of its first Boeing 787-10 this weekend, but the Dreamliner will fly into an uncertain future.

-In ordinary times, there'd be a handful of BA executives, PR minders and invited media on board the factory-fresh Boeing 787-10 when she lifted off from Boeing's facility at Charleston, South Carolina.
+In ordinary times, there'd be a handful of BA executives, PR minders and invited media on board the factory-fresh Boeing 787-10 when she lifted off from Boeing's facility at Charleston, South Carolina as flight BA9151.

-There'd be more media plus a legion of flag-waving BA staff to greet the aircraft when it touched down at London's Heathrow Airport around 8am on Thursday May 21 (those times, advised by BA sources, are as always subject to change).
+There'd be plenty more media plus a legion of flag-waving BA staff to greet the aircraft when it touched down at London's Heathrow Airport shortly before noon on Sunday June 28.

-“Some of us have worked in aviation through the global financial crisis, the Sars outbreak and 9/11,” British Airways CEO Alex Cruz told staff in the message entitled The Survival of British Airways.
+“Some of us have worked in aviation through the global financial crisis, the Sars outbreak and 9/11,” British Airways CEO Alex Cruz told staff earlier this year in the message entitled The Survival of British Airways.

 "What is happening right now as a result of Covid-19 is more serious than any of these events.
 It is a crisis of global proportions like no other we have known."